Senan3307/cloud_resume_frontend/README.md

 # Purpose:
-The frontend repository’s primary goal is to present your resume as a single-page web application, often enhanced with additional features like:
+The frontend repository’s primary goal is to present the resume as a single-page web application, often enhanced with additional features like:

 - A clean, modern design that highlights your resume content.
 - Integration with a backend to store data like visitor counts or form submissions (using cloud services such as AWS Lambda, API Gateway, etc.).